 Knitting and crocheting friends need to see this Yarn Project Bag.
 It’s perfect for when you will be using yarn on the go.
 (Or if you have a fur baby who can’t resist a ball of yarn.)

-I know what you’re thinking: So many Cross Bodies, so little time.
+I know what you’re thinking: So many cross body bags, so little time.
 Just remember to pace yourself.
 Seriously though, I hope you’ve found a pattern that suits your needs.
 Since they’re free, it’s easy to try more than one.
 When you do, please share a pic on Instagram and tag @sewcanshe or #sewcanshe.

 Disclosure: some of my posts contain affiliate links.
 If you purchase something through one of those links I may receive a small commission, so thank you for supporting SewCanShe when you shop!
 All of the opinions are my own and I only suggest products that I actually use. 🙂